-Tools and Supplies Required: Foam Underlay (if not pre-attached) / Spacers / Saw / Adhesive Tape / Min 6 mil / 0.15 mm (or thicker) polyurethane vapor barrier for crawl space and concrete floor installations / Ruler / Pencil / Tape Measure / Constructions Adhesive / Wedges / Tapping Block / Rubber Mallet
+TOOLS AND SUPPLIES REQUIRED: Foam Underlay (if not pre-attached) / Spacers / Saw / Adhesive Tape / Min 6 mil / 0.15 mm (or thicker) polyurethane vapor barrier for crawl space and concrete floor installations / Ruler / Pencil / Tape Measure / Constructions Adhesive / Wedges / Tapping Block / Rubber Mallet

 - Remove baseboard, quarter-round moldings, wall base, appliances and furniture from room.
 For best results, door trim should be under-cut to allow flooring to move freely without being pinched.
-After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor, you must always ensure you leave a gap (1/4" / 6 mm gap for areas ≤1076 ft2 / 100 m2 or lengths ≤32.8 ft / 10 m; 1/2" / 10 mm gap for areas ≥1076 ft2 / 100 m2 or lengths ≥32.8 ft /

-10 m) between walls and fixtures such as pillars, stairs, etc. When installing around pipes, drill the holes $\frac{3}{4}$ " / 20 mm larger than the diameter of the pipes.

-• Do not install heavy fixed objects such as kitchen cabinets directly over the floor planks.
-The floating installation requires that the planks can move freely.

-UNDERLAY: If the floor does not have a pre-attached underlayment, an additional underlayment is recommended in order to improve acoustic performance and absorb some irregularities on the substrate.
+After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor, you must always ensure you leave a 1⁄2" / 10 mm gap between walls and fixtures such as pillars, stairs, etc. When installing around pipes, drill the holes 3⁄4" / 20 mm larger than the diameter of the pipes. - Do not install heavy fixed objects such as kitchen cabinets directly over the floor planks.
+The floating installation requires that the planks can move freely. - UNDERLAY: If the floor does not have a pre-attached underlayment, an additional underlayment is recommended in order to improve acoustic performance and absorb some irregularities on the substrate.
 Best results can be expected with an underlayment thickness not more than 1/8" / 3 mm.
-If the floor has a pre-attached underlayment, the use of an additional underlayment could damage the locking mechanism and will void warranty.

-- Whenever possible, plan the layout so that the joints in the planks do not fall on top of joints or seams in the existing substrate.
+If the floor has a pre-attached underlayment, the use of an additional underlayment could damage the locking mechanism and will void warranty. - Whenever possible, plan the layout so that the joints in the planks do not fall on top of joints or seams in the existing substrate.
 The end joints of the planks should be staggered a minimum of 8" / 20 cm apart.
 Do not install over expansion joints.
 Avoid installing pieces shorter than 12" / 30 cm at beginning or end of rows. - Measure the area to be installed: The board width of the last row shall not be less than 2" / 50 mm.
 If so, adjust the width of the first row to be installed.
-In narrow hallways, it is recommended to install the floor parallel to the length of the hall. - After thoroughly cleaning the subfloor, you should install a foam underlay (unless your product has a pre-attached pad).
+In narrow hallways, it is recommended to install the floor parallel to the length of the hall. - Begin laying in the left-hand corner, with the grooved edge visible and facing outward.
+Use spacers between the wall and the floorboard in order to keep a 1⁄2" / 10 mm gap. - After thoroughly cleaning the subfloor, you should install a foam underlay (unless your product has a pre-attached pad).
 Run the foam underlay in the same direction as the flooring planks.
 The underlay should be butted side-by-side with no overlap.
 Tape seams together.
 If you are installing over a concrete subfloor, a min 6 mil / 0.15 mm plastic poly sheeting is to be installed under the foam underlay.
-NOTE: Many foam underlays already have this plastic sheeting pre-attached. - 2.
-First row, first plank: Begin laying in the left-hand corner.
-Place the floorboard of proper expansion gap size from the left wall.
-Use spacers between the wall and the floorboard. - 3.
-First row, second plank: Drop the plank and gently tap down the end with a rubber mallet so it firmly locks into the previous plank until both are at the same height.
-Make sure both planks are perfectly aligned.
-NOTE: If you notice both planks aren't at the same height or are not well locked together, please follow the disassembling instructions at the bottom of the page, disassemble and check if any debris stuck inside the lock is obstructing.
+NOTE: Many foam underlays already have this plastic sheeting pre-attached.